-Learn how easy it is to make DIY Pirate T-shirt Costumes.
-All you need is a Cricut, and an inexpensive solid shirt to transform it into a pirate’s costume!
+Learn how easy it is to make DIY Pirate Shirt Costumes.
+All you need is a Cricut, and an inexpensive solid shirt to transform it into a pirate’s costume in less then 30 minutes time.

 Supplies for DIY Pirate T-shirt Costumes